Take Care of Your Ears and Enjoy Better Hearing for Life

 People can damage or injure their ears in many ways.
 Water or other objects can injure your eardrum or cause infection.
 Excessive exposure to noise can leave you partially deaf.
 Taking better care of your ears leads to an improved quality of life overall.

 How do you know if you have hearing loss?
 Get yourself tested.
 You can find free and paid hearing tests online, although they vary in terms of accuracy.

-One out of every four adults over the age of 65 suffers from some degree of hearing loss.
+Approximately one out of every three adults over the age of 65 suffers from some degree of hearing loss.
 Half of those older than 75 do, as well.
 Medicare may cover a professional hearing test with a referral from your doctor.

 2. Take Out the Headphones

 Headphones come in handy for drowning out the sounds of screeching babies on airplanes.
 However, listening to music or video apps at loud volumes can damage your hearing.
 Headphones amplify sounds up to 120 decibels, equivalent to the noise level at a rock concert.
 Today’s teens run a higher risk of hearing loss than previous generations due to the use of these devices.

 3. Turn Down the TV

 If your family members or next-door neighbors complain about your television volume, it’s a sign something is amiss.